drocheam/optrace/docs/source/examples.rst

 **File**: `examples/spherical_aberration.py <https://github.com/drocheam/optrace/blob/main/examples/spherical_aberration.py>`_

-**Description**: The example used as quickstart script.
-Showcases the refractive error of a spherical sources by tracing a paraxial and a normal light beam for comparison.
+**Description**: The example demonstrates the refractive error of a spherical sources by tracing a paraxial and a normal light beam for comparison.
+This example is suited as a quickstart example, as it includes many explanations.

 **Screenshots**: